fossas/spectrometer/docs/sketch.md

     - Language concepts glossary
       - Examples: Python dependencies, what `go.sum` means, etc.
     - FOSSA concepts glossary
+      - What does "dependency" mean for this strategy?
     - How FOSSA discovers analysis targets for this strategy
-    - How strategies can be specified in configuration
+    - How targets can be specified in configuration
+      - Target type and path format
-    - How the strategies actually work
+    - How the strategy actually works
-      - Running a strategy yourself
+      - Running a strategy yourself manually (to verify that your build tool works)
-      - Strategy limitations
+      - How this strategy falls back between tactics
+      - Limitations of each tactic
-    - Verifying that you got the right answer
+    - Manually verifying that you got the right answer
     - How to configure private dependencies
     - Common issues when debugging
-    - Alternative strategies we haven't implemented yet (and whether we plan to, or their limitations)
+    - Alternative tactics we haven't implemented yet (and whether we plan to, or their limitations)
   - Glossary

 # FOSSA CLI